stephen-oni/aws-docker-compose-iac/README.md

 ## CI/CD Pipeline (GitHub Actions)

-The pipeline is defined in `.github/workflows/cicd.yml` and triggers automatically on pushes to `dev`.
+The pipeline is defined in `.github/workflows/cicd.yml` and triggers automatically on pushes and pull requests targeting the `dev` branch.

 ### Workflow Stages:

-1. **Terraform Provisioning:** Authenticates with Terraform Cloud using `TF_API_TOKEN`, passes AWS environment credentials, and runs `terraform apply -auto-approve`.
+1. **Terraform Provisioning:** Authenticates with Terraform Cloud using `TF_API_TOKEN`, passes AWS environment credentials, validates code, and runs `terraform apply -auto-approve` on direct pushes to `dev`.
 2. **Build & Push to ECR:** Authenticates with AWS via IAM secrets, builds Docker images for `/frontend` and `/backend`, and pushes them with the `latest` tag to Amazon ECR.

 ---